romarroca/anyconnect-mgmt-user-tunnel/README.md

   - Purpose: Client Authentication (EKU: 1.3.6.1.5.5.7.3.2)
   - Used for both management tunnel (pre-logon) and user tunnel (chained with user login)

-📌 **Note:** No separate user certificate is required in this design.
-The FTD validates that the machine is trusted before allowing user-level authentication.

 ## Group Policy: AnyConnect_Management